Course Handicap vs Handicap Index

 - Handicap IndexA Handicap Index is the World Handicap System (WHS) measure of a golfer's demonstrated playing ability on a neutral course.
 A lower index means a better player.

-- Course Rating vs Slope RatingCourse rating estimates the score a scratch golfer would shoot on a course, while slope rating measures how much harder that same course plays for a bogey golfer relative to a scratch golfer — together they adjust a handicap for the specific course being played.
+- Course Rating vs Slope RatingCourse rating estimates the score a scratch golfer would shoot on a course.
+At the same time, slope rating measures how much harder that same course plays for a bogey golfer relative to a scratch golfer.
+This means together they adjust a handicap for the specific course being played.

 Related guides & benchmarks